 The Future: Brighter, bolder

 Both AR and VR are now part of mobile gaming, and they will continue to grow with gamers’ overall desire for advanced immersion and interaction.
 That means demand for AR and VR developers is bound to increase as a direct result.
 VR World reports that VR and AR job postings on popular freelance job site Indeed have increased by 93% since 2015.
 This pattern is set to continue with Yoss illustrating how companies are looking to hire experienced freelancers from the top 1% of the global talent pool.
 That’s because the strides being made in both VR and AR necessitate this continuous need for talented developers.
+Maybe some app developers in Austin will be able to help this industry.
 Curiously, even gaming companies like Blizzard, which hasn’t dabbled in either VR or AR yet, are also looking for talent in both fields.
 Along with this fresh talent will come fresh, innovative ideas that could push VR and AR to even greater frontiers, especially in regards to mobile gaming.

 Crucially, AR- and VR-enabled mobile gaming is likely to be assisted by the 5G roll out.
 Consistently fast wireless internet means gamers can access AR and VR content streamed from the cloud — a setup that is much cheaper as opposed to buying a game outright.
 This development will broaden the landscape for AR and VR and ensure that the mobile gaming revolution continues.[Written by Lucas Barrett]